sfdxb7/gitmcp-copier/README.md

 - For GitHub repositories: `gitmcp.io/{owner}/{repo}`
 - For GitHub Pages sites: `{owner}.gitmcp.io/{repo}`
+- Dynamic endpoint: `gitmcp.io/docs`

 Congratulations!
 The chosen GitHub project is now fully accessible to your AI.

 Replace `{owner}` with your GitHub username or organization name and `{repo}` with your repository name.
 Once configured, your AI assistant can access the project's documentation seamlessly.
+The dynamic endpoint doesn't require a pre-defined repository.
+When used, your AI assistant can dynamically input any Github repository to enjoy GitMCP's features.

 ## How It Works